Who is restricted by 19AA?

 Applications for MDRAP are open throughout the year and you can apply for this program by emailing the Rural Workforce Agency in your State or Territory.
 The application process depends on the state.
 Applications take around 28 business days to process.

-Whilst MDRAP fulfills your 19AA requirements, it is not a fellowship training program and after 2022 you will need to transfer to AGPT, ACRRM Independent Pathway, RVTS or PEP in order to sit the Fellowship exams.
+Whilst MDRAP fulfils your 19AA requirements, it is not a fellowship training program and after 2022 you will need to transfer to AGPT, ACRRM Independent Pathway, RVTS or FSP in order to sit the Fellowship exams.

 There are no costs associated with MDRAP.